Mrrvm/Autonomous-Systems/README.md

 ## Running it

-We provide a simulator as well as real datasets.
+We provide a simulated as well as real datasets.
-The [real datasets](https://github.com/Mrrvm/SA/tree/master/code/data) include [odometry](https://github.com/Mrrvm/SA/tree/master/code/data/ITERdata) from the ITER prototype at a 100ms rate, [images of visual markers](https://github.com/Mrrvm/SA/tree/master/code/data/CameraData/dataset_images) taken at 1s rate, respective [.txt files](https://github.com/Mrrvm/SA/tree/master/code/data/CameraData) containing the [timestamp id bearing and range] of each markers seen by the robot and functions to concatenate this data.
+The [real datasets](https://github.com/Mrrvm/SA/tree/master/code/data) include [odometry](https://github.com/Mrrvm/SA/tree/master/code/data/ITERdata) from the ITER prototype at a 100ms rate, [images of visual markers](https://github.com/Mrrvm/SA/tree/master/code/data/CameraData/dataset_images) taken at 1s rate, respective [.txt files](https://github.com/Mrrvm/SA/tree/master/code/data/CameraData) containing the [timestamp, id, bearing, range] of each marker seen by the robot and functions to concatenate this data.

 To run the algorithm use the file [ekf_slam.m](https://github.com/Mrrvm/SA/blob/master/code/ekf_slam.m) and define `sim` as 0 or 1, to use real or simulated data, respectively.
 If it's real data, load the respective data file from the data/ directory.
 Get some popcorn and watch the almost reasonable results.